JAMES WALTER FITZGIBBON (1915-1985)

 Frank Harmon, Professor of Practice at NCSU and architect of the AIA North Carolina building in Raleigh said in 2012: "In many ways, it's the cutting edge of architecture today.
 You hear a lot about sustainability: using local materials, natural heating and cooling.
 And here is a building that's been doing it for more than 50 years.
 I personally think this is, flat out, the greatest modern house in North Carolina."

-The house was nominated - and won - for listing in the National Register of Historic Places in 1994.
+The house was put on the National Register of Historic Places in 1994.

 Alone there for a number of years after George Paschal passed away, Beth Paschal moved out in early 2007.
 She died in 2009.
 Her heirs, children Robert, George, and Huston, inherited the property and put it on the market for over $5M, an exceptionally high price even back then.
 There were no offers at that price.
 The heirs insisted on selling all the acreage to one party, refusing to subdivide off the iconic house.

-Since 2008, Preservation North Carolina unsuccessfully attempted to persuade the heirs to subdivide the lots and sell the house separately, insuring the building’s future while still bringing the family a strong return.
-Despite many attempts by TMH, Preservation North Carolina, and others to bring attention and willing buyers to the house, the heirs refused to rent, allow tours, or even permit a design competition to create new preservation options.
+Since 2008, Preservation North Carolina unsuccessfully attempted to persuade the heirs to subdivide the lots and sell the house separately, insuring the building's future while still bringing the family a strong return.
+Despite many attempts by NCModernist, Preservation North Carolina, and others to bring attention and willing buyers, the heirs refused to rent, allow tours, or even permit a design competition to create new preservation options.
 As time went by, and the price stayed atmospheric, the heirs chose to leave their childhood home vacant, unmaintained, and unoccupied.
 In late 2011, the price was reduced to a still-high $3.3 million.

-1950 - The Ralph and Nancy Fields Fadum House, 3056 Granville Drive, Raleigh.
-Featured in the October 1951 edition of Architectural Record magazine.
+1950 - The Ralph and Nancy Fields Fadum House, 3056 Granville Drive, Raleigh NC.
+Featured in Architectural Record, October 1951.
 Built by Frank Walser.
 Nancy Fadum had it placed on the National Register of Historic Places in 1993.
 Damaged during Hurricane Fran.
 Donated to the NCSU School of Design upon her death in 2002.
 Sold to Nick and Julie Fountain in 2004.
+Still owned by the Fountains as of 2015.

-A substantial sympathetic addition was designed by Brian Shawcroft and built by Tom Brown of the Splinter Group.
+A sympathetic addition was designed by architect Brian Shawcroft and built by Tom Brown of the Splinter Group.
 The Fountains expanded and renovated the notoriously small kitchen in 2009.
 Won a Capital Area Preservation award in 2009, plus a Sir Walter Raleigh Award from the City of Raleigh.
-Photos by Leilani Carter, Sally Greene, and David Hunt.
-Early b/w photos by Joseph Molitor.
-Part of the TMH April 2009 Tour.
+Photos by Leilani Carter, Sally Greene, Ormando Harris, and David Hunt.
+Early B/W photos by Joseph Molitor.

 1950 - The Robert Daniel House, 2701 Woodson Drive, Knoxville TN.
-This is Fitzgibbon’s most famous house.
+This is Fitzgibbon's most famous house.
 The structure was built into a hillside from salvaged Quonset hut structural supports.
 The Daniels sold it to Neal Cantrell in 1961.
 Cantrell died in 1970 and his family let the site deteriorate.
 In 1982 architect Peter Calandruccio bought it for $37,000 and began renovation.
-In 1986, Fine Homebuilding magazine published Calandruccio’s extensive account of the renovations (including most of these pictures).
-Fitzgibbon was a guest of Calandruccio’s shortly before he died.
-Donald Renfroe bought it in 1993.
-Johnny and Sonja Miller bought it in 2001.
-Sold in 2008 to Justin and Lexi Whitaker, who took the bottom three photos.
-Additional photos.
+In June/July 1986, Fine Homebuilding magazine published Calandruccio's extensive account of the renovations (including most of these pictures).
+Fitzgibbon was a guest of Calandruccio's shortly before he died.
+Sold in 1993 to Donald Renfroe.
+Sold in 2001 to Johnny and Sonja Miller.
+Sold in 2008 to Justin and Lexi Whitaker.
 On the National Register of Historic Places.
 Bottom three photos by Justin Fee.
+Sold.

 1953 - aka Woodstock.
 No address or photo.

-1968 - The Florence Francis House, 1515 Battery Drive, Raleigh.
+1968 - The Florence Francis House, 1515 Battery Drive, Raleigh NC.
 In 1962, unable to fly home from Puerto Rico directly, Fitzgibbon found himself overnighting in a hotel in Antigua.
 There he met assistant manager Florence Irving Francis, originally from Raleigh.
 They struck up a friendship.
 Later that year, Francis and her husband returned to Raleigh.
 In 1968, they asked Fitzgibbon to design them a home on a narrow lot in Southeast Raleigh.
-As of 2011 still owned by Florence Francis.
+Sold in 2019 to Progreen Homes, LLC.

-1968 - The Gilbert and Nora Gottlieb Residence, 4908 Forestville Road, Raleigh.
-Fitzgibbon designed an extensive renovation which did not suitably accommodate the Gottllieb’s growing family.
-Nora Gottlieb, much to Fitzgibbon’s dismay, created her own design improvements.
+1968 - The Gilbert and Nora Gottlieb Residence, 4908 Forestville Road, Raleigh NC.
+Fitzgibbon designed an extensive renovation which did not suitably accommodate the Gottllieb's growing family.
+Nora Gottlieb, much to Fitzgibbon's dismay, created her own design improvements.
 This was his last house design in Raleigh.
-As of 2011 still owned by the Gottliebs.
+Still in the Gottlieb family as of 2023.
 Photos by Leilani Carter.